What different shift patterns are possible in the workplace?

 How to implement a successful two-shift pattern

-It is always best to discuss with staff what suits them.
+It's always best to discuss with your team about what suits them.
 This will help keep their shift rotation as routine as possible and encourage staff to develop a healthy work-life balance.

 For instance, an employee may enjoy working evening shifts because they better suit their lifestyle.
 In this case it would be beneficial to schedule them alongside someone who would prefer morning shifts.